namedwebsockets/networkwebsockets/README.md

 #### Local HTTP Test Console

-Once a Network Web Sockets Proxy is up and running, you can access a test console and play around with _Network Web Sockets_ at `http://localhost:9009/console`.
+Once a Network Web Socket Proxy is up and running, you can access a test console and play around with _Network Web Sockets_ at `http://localhost:9009/console`.

 #### JavaScript Interfaces